milantenk/ngx-interactive-paycard/projects/ngx-interactive-paycard-lib/README.md

 * `cardLabels`: Optional property to modify all labels in the card component.
 * `formLabels`: Optional property to modify all labels in form component.

+The output parameters are following:
-The component has one output event: if the Submit button is clicked the `submitEvent` is fired.
+* `submitEvent`: It is fired if the Submit button is clicked.
+The event contains all the card data.
-The component has another output event (submitChanges): everytime the cardNumber input has changes, we can get these number to apply some function to validate the brand of the card.
+* `changeCard`: It is fired if one of the card properties change.
+The event contains all the card data.
+* `changeCardNumber`: It is fired if the card number changes.
+The event contains the card number.

 An example for the usage can be found below.
 The example assumes, that the consumer `assets` folder contains the necessary images.